 ACC&D Non-surgical Sterilization Study: Shelter Veterinarian Attitude and Awareness Survey

 Report on ACC&D-commissioned survey of 240 U.S. shelter veterinarians' perspectives of surgical sterilization and potential of non-surgical alternatives.

 Product Profile and Position Pieces (PPPPs)

 ACC&D is working to build a library of PPPP's on contraceptive and sterilant technologies which are currently available.
 Please note that most currently-available approaches do not meet our priorities of being demonstrated to be safe, effective, and permanent in one treatment.
 However, because these products are available, we often receive questions about them, and we hope the information in these documents will help those who are considering these products make the best decision for the animals in their care.
 Please visit again soon as we'll be adding products to this section routinely.

-FeralStat™ Product Profile and Position Papers (Note: This document is in the process of being updated to reflect that FeralStat is no longer on the market.
+FeralStat™ (Note: This document is in the process of being updated to reflect that FeralStat is no longer on the market.
 However, the resource may be helpful for those considering using an equivalent dosage of the active ingredient, megestrol acetate.)